Private client law in Canada: overview

 The western provinces of British Columbia (whose new legislation, the Wills Estates and Succession Act, came into effect on 31 March 2014) and Alberta (whose new Wills and Succession Act came into effect on 1 February 2012) have recently modernised their succession laws, which affects private client law in those jurisdictions.
 There are additional pending proposals in Alberta that have not yet come into force.

-The Uniform Law Conference of Canada, in August 2012, approved the Uniform Trustee Act, which is meant to serve as a model to the provinces and territories for the purpose of modernising trust law.
+The Uniform Law Conference of Canada (ULCC), in August 2012, approved the Uniform Trustee Act, which is meant to serve as a model to the provinces and territories for the purpose of modernising trust law.
 It would reform both the common law and statutory rules relating to a variety of matters, including the duties and powers of trustees as well as trustee remuneration and the variation, termination and resettlement of trusts.
 Aside from certain mandatory provisions considered essential to the operation of trusts, a trust deed can exclude and override the operation of the Act's provisions which function as default rules where the trust deed is silent.
 Each province and territory must now individually consider adopting and implementing the Act and British Columbia recently initiated a public consultation in this regard.

 Canadian Legal Information Institute